 - Regular (1 hour per week equivalent) involvement in local disability ministry

 4 courses.
 2 years.

 Alternating with the academic classes, students will participate in regular instructor-led training in practical ministry, with topics such as learning disabilities, sensory impairments, mental health, dementia and Deaf ministry.
-From the outset, students will be personally matched with a mentor, with whom they will have regular supervisions throughout the program.
+From the outset, students will be matched with a mentor, with whom they will have the opportunity of supervisions throughout the program.

 Students will also learn to apply their growing theological knowledge in a ministry placement.
-Students will be expected to spend the equivalent of an hour a fortnight in disability ministry within their community.
+Students will be expected to spend the equivalent of an hour a week in disability ministry within their community.
 There are a wide varieties of options for this, and we work with students to find the best fit for them.

-It is anticipated that most students will devote one hour a week to class material (lecture one week, discussion on practical ministry the next), and around four hours outside of class (placement, reading and assignments).
+It is anticipated that most students will devote two and a half hours a week in class (lecture one week, discussion on practical ministry the next), and around four hours outside of class (placement, reading and assignments).
 At the conclusion of the course, students will receive a Certificate of Completion at the Seminary’s commencement ceremony.